Even seasoned deal-makers get cold feet when the sale becomes real. The two biggest stumbling blocks are:

 Building a Permanent Legacy

-A CRT allows you to hard-wire philanthropy into your exit strategy.
+A CRT allows you to hard-wire a philanthropic giving strategy into your exit strategy.
 If your holding company mission includes community development or industry-specific education, you can designate a charity (or multiple) that advances the same cause.
 Your leftover capital continues to push that mission even after you shift your focus to your next venture—or to a beach chair.

 Crafting a CRT Strategy That Fits